vinstic-myshell/myshell-doc-en/roadmap.md

 <summary>TTS Emotion Control</summary>

-BOT's voice will contain richer emotional differences.
-This feature will enter the public testing stage in May.
+BOT's voice will contain richer emotional differences, and this feature will enter public testing in May.

 </details>